zorael/kameloso/README.md

 Even with SSL working, you may see errors of *"Peer certificates cannot be authenticated with given CA certificates"*.
 If this happens, download this [`cacert.pem`](https://curl.haxx.se/ca/cacert.pem) file, place it somewhere reasonable, and edit your configuration file to point to it; `caBundleFile` under `[Connection]`.

 In Cygwin/mintty terminals, there may be garbage "`[39m`" characters randomly at the beginning of lines, lines may arbitrarily break at certain lengths, text effects may spiral out of control, and more general wonkiness.
 It's really unreliable, and unsure how to solve it.
-The current workaround is to just use `cmd.exe` and/or the Powershell console instead.
+The current workaround is to just use `cmd.exe`, the Powershell console or a Windows Subsystem for Linux (WSL) terminal instead.

 ## Posix